Shelf Life: Archive event II

-One-day performance Raw clay remnants of former performance Dust to *dust and self made tools in porcelain and concrete
+Raw clay remnants of former performance Dust to *dust and self made tools in porcelain, concrete and aluminium

 ‘Shelf-life’ is a term widely used to imply the longevity of commodities or the time-frame between the production and expiration of goods.
 In this one-day performance created specifically for Looiersgracht 60, Khurtova and Bourlanges pay special attention to the notion of the “afterlife of archives”; instead of keeping the archive preserved from changes to endure time, their approach embraces its living potential, finding new purposes and continuity.
 In this transient performance where archival elements are created, fragmented, shelved, and erased, viewers delve into the duality of the interpretation of the ‘archive,’ whereby the need to preserve clashes with the desire to keep something alive.